lexDAO/LexCorpus/README.md

 # LexCorpus
-Body of building block contracts for legal engineers and their clients 🤖📜
+Body of building block contracts for legal engineers and their clients: 🤖 📜